Renter Protections Process

 The City of Eugene is engaging in a multi-phase process to review and potentially update renter protections.
 Renter protections are broadly defined and include programs like the City’s Rental Housing Code program, which regulates rental properties in the city by creating minimum habitability standards.
 Renter protections can also include anti-discrimination protections like the ones found in Eugene’s Human Rights Code.
 They can even include rent stabilization and limitations on no-cause evictions like those found in SB 608 (2019).

 In July 2022, City Council voted to approve an ordinance and adopted Phase I of the Renter Protections Roadmap.
-Phase I outlined five renter protections that include:

 Phase I of Renter Protections requires that the City provide documentation and information for tenants and landlords.
 Those documents can be found at eugenerentalcode.org.